MioLovesYou/GDevGame/README.md

 # GDevGame
-A small game I made in GDevelop.
+A small game I made in GDevelop for school.

 Just a small fishing game project I created in GDevelop.
 Not really finished, eh.